SuddenH4X/awesome-app-rating/README.md

 ```

 ## Note
+* Don't forget to set up you mail address, if you want to use the mail feedback dialog (otherwise nothing will happen)
 * Use `setRatingThreshold(RatingThreshold.NONE)` if you don't want to show the feedback form to the user
 * If you set  `setUseCustomFeedback()` to `true`, you have to handle the feedback text by yourself by adding a click listener (`setCustomFeedbackButton()`)
+* If the user rates below the defined minimum threshold, the dialog will not show up again
+* If you don't want to customize anything, you can just use `AppRating.Builder(this).showIfMeetsConditions()` without any settings
-* If you have any problems, check out the logs in Logcat first (You can filter by "awesome_app_rating")
+* If you have any problems, check out the logs in Logcat first (You can filter by `awesome_app_rating`)
+* Just look at the example app to get a first impression

 ## Recommendations
+- Don't show the dialog immediately after install
+- Don't set the rating threshold to 5
+- Show the `Never` button so the user can decide whether or not to rate your app
+- Don't use `AppRating.reset(this)`

 ## License

 ```
 Copyright (C) 2019 SuddenH4X